-FEMS General Assembly is deeply concerned with the draft amendment to the Criminal Code and the Law on Health Care Providers, which are discussed in the Parliament of the Slovak Republic.
+FEMS General Assembly, and FASSID-SNR Italy, are deeply concerned with the draft amendment to the Criminal Code and the Law on Health Care Providers, which are discussed in the Parliament of the Slovak Republic.

 There are a number of objections to the draft.
 Among them, the draft law does not respect the independence of the professional chambers of healthcare workers.
 It is not acceptable that the Ministry of Health could, by its decision only and without a court proceeding, exclude a health care professional from the medical profession for 10 years for a breach of the work duty.